johndoesstuff/uniblVM/README.md

 # UNIBL
 (Universal Bootstrappable Language)

 Writing programs in certain languages comes with portability issues, to run a C program you need a C compiler that targets your specific architecture.
 Some languages like Java try to solve this by implementing a virtual machine that custom bytecode can compile to.
 While well defined these virtual machines are still complex, the JVM spec is currently sitting at around 160 pages which is far from something trivial to implement in any system.
 Other esoteric programming languages like BrainF* take this in the opposite direction- trivial to implement but barely useful.
-My goal with this project is to write a programming language that is complex enough to define itself and implement it's own behaviour using itself, I.E "bootstrapping", but also that is simple enough it could reasonably be implemented on any system as an afternoon project rather than a month long undertaking.
+My goal with this project is to write a programming language that is complex enough to define itself and implement it's own behavior using itself, I.E "bootstrapping", but also that is simple enough it could reasonably be implemented on any system as an afternoon project rather than a month long undertaking.

 ## The UNIBL Virtual Machine